President's House (Philadelphia): Presidential slavery campaign

 The President's House site is located just north of the Liberty Bell Center.

 Abolitionists gave the Liberty Bell its name in the 1830s, and adopted it as their emblem for the movement to end slavery in America.
 In 1790, Washington brought eight enslaved Africans from Mount Vernon to Philadelphia to work in his presidential household.
 He directed that his white coachman and enslaved stableworkers be housed in a building behind the kitchen.
-The footprint of this building was located under the porch of the planned Liberty Bell Center, about five feet from the LBC's main entrance.
+The footprint of this building was located under the porch of the planned Liberty Bell Center, about 5 feet from the LBC's main entrance.
 The Liberty Bell Center was under construction in January 2002, when the Historical Society of Pennsylvania published Edward Lawler, Jr.'s research on the President's House, including the revelation that future visitors to the LBC would "walk over" the footprint of Washington's "slave quarters" as they entered the new building.

 In a March 12, 2002, evening lecture at the Arch Street Friends Meeting House and an interview the next morning on WHYY-FM, Philadelphia's National Public Radio affiliate, UCLA historian Gary Nash scathingly criticized Independence Park for its refusal to interpret the enslaved Africans at the President's House site.
-Independence National Historic Park (INHP) Superintendent Martha Aikens countered with an op-ed proposing that the enslaved be interpreted at the Germantown White House, some eight miles away.
+Independence National Historical Park Superintendent Martha Aikens countered with an op-ed proposing that the enslaved be interpreted at the Germantown White House, some 8 miles miles away.
 Nash's anger inspired the founding of the Ad Hoc Historians, a group of Philadelphia-area scholars whose immediate concern was the interpretation for the under-construction Liberty Bell Center.

-The public controversy also led to the formation of two African-American groups that advocated for the enslaved: Avenging the Ancestors Coalition, founded by attorney Michael Coard; and Generations Unlimited, founded by local historian Charles Blockson and activist Sacaree Rhodes.
+The issue led to the formation of two African-American groups that advocated for the enslaved: Avenging the Ancestors Coalition, founded by attorney Michael Coard; and Generations Unlimited, founded by local historian Charles Blockson and activist Sacaree Rhodes.
 Coard delivered a petition signed by 15,000 people to Independence Park urging it to build a memorial to the President's House and Washington's slaves.